-- Review any current AML/CTF regime - Is it fit for purpose?
+2. Is it fit for purpose?
 When did you last update your AML/CTF risk assessments, policies and procedures?
 Has your risk profile and exposure changed?

 Do you need to update your due diligence measures?
 Are there any policy and procedural changes you should make to ensure full compliance?

 Do you need to invest more time, money and people into seeing the changes through?

 Plan to carry out reviews to ensure that any policy or process changes have been implemented fully and are working as they should.
 It may also be a good idea to reach out to industry experts to identify best practices and set a benchmark for your progress.

 The EU adopted the Fifth Money Laundering Directive (5MLD) back in April 2018 to further strengthen the response against money laundering and terrorism financing and it must be incorporated into legislation by member states by January 2020.
 And regardless of what happens on Brexit, the UK has committed to fully adopt the provisions of 5MLD.
 Then in December 2020 6AMLD lands too!

-Want to know more about Financial Crime?
+Want to learn more about Financial Crime?